 Where do you Run?

 Knowing the types of terrain, surfaces, and climate you will typically encounter on a run will help greatly when choosing a trail runner.
 For example, if you like to get out on technical trails where you might encounter everything from snow to sand, you should consider a shoe that is versatile, protective, with a great outsole.
-For example; the La Sportiva Ultra Raptor, our Editor's Choice winner.
-Or, if you, for example, prefer a light trail shoe that does well on consistent surfaces, you might look for a shoe with a less aggressive outsole like the Ultra Vasque Constant Velocity II.
-Our advice is to identify what features you need and require, then look for them.
+For example; the Inov-8 TerraUltra, our Editor's Choice winner.
+Or, if you prefer a light trail shoe that does well on consistent surfaces, you might look for a shoe with a less aggressive outsole like the Peregrine.
+Think about these features as you look at different option out there.

 After looking at where you will be running, consider the weather and climate.
-For example; are you running in dry cold weather or a wet humid rainforest?
+For example; are you running in dry cold weather or a wet, humid rainforest?
 All climates require different features.
-For example; in a dry, cold weather, you might want a shoe that will bite down on snow, while keeping feet warmer and more protected.
-The Salomon Speedcross 4 is a fantastic option as it offers an aggressive outsole and continuous upper that is less breathable, making it warmer.
-However, if you're in a wet humid rainforest, you'll want a shoe with sticky rubber (for wet rocks and moss) and a breathable upper.
+For example; in dry, cold weather, you might want a shoe that will bite down on the snow, while keeping feet warm and more protected.
+The Salomon Speedcross 5 is a fantastic option as it offers an aggressive outsole and continuous upper that is less breathable, making it warmer.
+However, if you're in a wet, humid rainforest, you'll want a shoe with sticky rubber (for wet rocks and moss) and a breathable upper.
 The Saucony Peregrine 8 (Our Best Buy winner) would be a great option for this.In the end, it's all about pre-meditation.
 If you're new to trail running, we'd recommend buying a shoe that conquers all terrain equally.
 If you're a seasoned trail runner, still consider all the factors mentioned above so you can narrow down what you need.

 This is the most important consideration to make when purchasing a trail running shoe.
 Since every single person has a different kind of foot, and no shoe will feel the same for everybody.
 That said, take size recommendations with a grain of salt, and try shoes one!
 In this review, we provide you recommendations for fit, but it's impossible to consider odd details of one person's foot like their arch, toe length, heel size, etc. As a result, look at your own foot and the way you run to determine what might work best for you.